diegogerwig/devCamp_BOTTEGA_Full_Stack/checkpoint_13/quizz.md

 Sequence diagrams allow you to visualize all of the messages that are being passed between the components of your system.: TRUE

+## State Machine Diagrams

+State Machines are one of the earliest types of machines in computer science. : FALSE

+State machines are very powerful and one of the foundational ideas that helped put us where we are today in terms of tech. : TRUE

+A state machine cares more about the different actions that can change a user's state. : TRUE

+The constraint was called a "guard" in other diagrams that we have worked in. : TRUE

+Our states have a user and a user that has been converted. : TRUE

+Transition is how you stop at a state and head to the constant. : FALSE

+Try to keep your state diagrams as simple as possible. : TRUE

+In order to read these diagrams you should be some sort of engineer. : FALSE